After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Before you move on, there is a treasure chest above this waterfall, so turn around and make more sideways pillars in the waterfall to climb up and reach the treasure chest.
 It contains a purple rupee.

 Now continue to the next area.
 There is a large waterfall on the far wall, and a giant ball rolling off of some ramps.
-First, create a pillar under the left side of the see-saw, then create a pillar below and to the right of the see-saw.
-Finally, create a pillar to the left of the first ramp that the ball rolls down.
+First, create a pillar under the left side of the see-saw, then create a pillar to the right of the see-saw so that the ball can roll down the see-saw and hit the ice and roll to the right, hopefully landing in the target down below.
+Finally, create a pillar in the gap between the two ramps that the ball first rolls down.
 If you do it correctly, the ball will fall onto the see-saw and roll down to the final ice pillar, which will make it roll to the right and into the hole.
 This opens the gate so you can reach Ha Dahamar.
 Check on the glowing box to get the Shrine Orb.

 Get a Horse